2021-2022 Welcome Letter

 - Check, sign, and discuss your child’s “Information Folder” each night.

 - Volunteer when you can in your child’s classroom or workroom.

 What a privilege it is for me to be a part of this learning community!
 I trust that each of you has a wonderful school year.

 As individuals at Loxley Elementary School, we choose to be our best so that, together, we can do incredible things.
 We recognize and honor our differences as strengths.
 We celebrate our ability to make every day as great as we are.

 - Improve reading /language arts, and math skills for all students

 - Increase home to school communication

 - Improve student attendance rates

-I have been at Loxley Elementary for six years.
+I have been at Loxley Elementary for seven years.
 I am a graduate of Eastern Kentucky University and the University of South Alabama.
-I have been married for eighteen years, and am the mother of two children.
+I have been married for nineteen years, and am the mother of two children.
 I enjoy running, reading, cooking, and spending time with my family.